OULibraries/apachesolr_onesearch/README.md

 * the OneSearch discover block
 * Customizations to Solr indexing

-and should be installed on Drupal sites that need to use the block or feed content into the OneSearch solr index.
+and should be installed on Drupal sites that need to use the block or feed content into the OneSearch Solr index.

 ## For Fresh Installs and Dev